 The omega-3s in fatty fish may play a particularly significant role in balancing mood, though fully understanding the link will require further research.

-Regularly overeating may lead to metabolic issues in the long term, but a study in Obesity found that even short-term overeating changes circulating levels of fats and increases oxidative stress.
+Regularly overeating may lead to metabolic issues in the long term, but a

 The antioxidants in the tea may also help manage oxidative stress.